jacobwhall/thesis/README.md

 ⚠️ Under Construction! ⚠️

-This repository is where I'm writing my senior thesis!
+This repository is where I'm writing my undergraduate thesis!
 Which is all about communicating about radon in Williamsburg.

 I'll update this readme in the future with an overview of the project, but for now this is a place for me to track my own changes, consolidate assets, etc.